isc-projects/stork/doc/demo.rst

    instances.

-The PostgreSQL database schema is automatically migrated to the latest version required by the Stork server process.
+The PostgreSQL database schema is automatically migrated to the latest version required by the Stork Server process.

 The setup procedure assumes those images are fully under Stork's control.
 Any existing images are overwritten.